sritchie73/ukbnmr/README.md

 There are two groups of functions in this package: (1) data extraction functions, and (2) methods for computing biomarker ratios.

+All functions can be applied directly to raw data extracted from UK Biobank.

 This package also provides a `data.frame` of biomarker information, loaded as `nmr_info`.